vhelin/SameSameC/README.md

 ## Add

-- Add support for empty statements
 - Add support for function overloading
 - Add support for free const strings
-- Add support for explicit casting and type checks
-- Add support for arrays with more than one dimension
 - Add more backends (GB-Z80, 6502, 65816...)
 - Add more test projects
 - Improve struct/union support (ANSI C99?)
 - Document all TREE_NODE_TYPE_* use cases
 - Document all TAC_OP_* use cases
+- Add support for explicit casting and type checks
+- Add support for arrays with more than one dimension
 - Create a list of supported ANSI C89 features (and the new features)